-Change description: Textual information that specifies the justification or reasoning behind the changes associated with a given revision of a project, document, or requirement.
+Change description (version information): Textual information that specifies the justification or reasoning behind the changes associated with a given revision of a project, document, or requirement.
 See also Version information.

 Change-managed relationship: A connection between two requirements that implies dependency or a logical relationship.
 RequisitePro tracks two types of change-managed relationships: hierarchical relationships and traceability relationships.
-Changes to the connection can cause a "suspect" condition in the relationship.
+Changes to either of the requirements can cause a "suspect" condition in the relationship.
 See also Suspect relationship.

 Child requirement: A requirement that participates in a hierarchical relationship with a parent requirement.
-Parent requirements are upper-level, more general requirements; child requirements are lower-level, more specific requirements.
 A child can have only one parent requirement.
-See also Hierarchy, Parent requirement.
+See also Parent requirement, Hierarchical requirement.

 Circular traceability relationship: A relationship between a requirement and itself, or an indirect relationship that leads back to a previously traced-from node.
 Traceability relationships cannot have circular references.
 RequisitePro checks for circular references each time you establish a traceability relationship.
 RequisitePro also checks for circularity when you create an external relationship.
+The circular check only references internal requirements and first-level external requirements.

 ClearCase: See Rational ClearCase.
+ClearQuest: See Rational ClearQuest.